Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone/_index.md

 boardgame: true

 title: "Photomone"
-headerTitle: "Photomone | A party game about drawing secret words like an ant"
+headerTitle: "A party game about drawing secret words like an ant"
 blurb: "A drawing party game.
 But you're ants leaving pheromone trails, so drawing just became a lot harder and a lot more fun."

-fullHeaderImg: "photomone_header"
-headerImg: "photomone_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true